santosderek/Vitality/README.md

 _Connecting trainers with trainees around the world, one workout at a time._

+### Important!
+This is a senior project.
+We are not able to take outside help for this repo so pull requests from outside the group will not be accepted.
+Thank you for understanding.

 ### Mission:

 Vitality, an all in one platform allowing users to connect to nearby trainers, schedule meetings, share workouts, and encourage healthy dieting.